pmoschos/LearnDart/5. Conditions & Loops/README.md

 - The `if` block checks the primary condition, and subsequent `else if` blocks check alternate conditions.
 - The `else` block executes if none of the preceding conditions are true.

-## 2. Loops in Dart
+## 🔁 2.
+Loops in Dart

 Loops help in executing a block of code repeatedly based on a condition.
 Dart supports different types of loops, including `for`, `forEach`, `while`, and `do while`.

 ### Loop Types:
-- **For Loop**: Used when the number of iterations is known.
+- **🔄 For Loop**: Used when the number of iterations is known.
-- **For Each Loop**: Best for iterating over collections like lists.
+- **📜 For Each Loop**: Best for iterating over collections like lists.
-- **While Loop**: Repeats the block of code as long as the condition is true.
+- **🔄 While Loop**: Repeats the block of code as long as the condition is true.
-- **Do While Loop**: Executes the block at least once and then continues based on the condition.
+- **🔄 Do While Loop**: Executes the block at least once and then continues based on the condition.

-## 3. For Loop in Dart
+## 🔄 3.
+For Loop in Dart

 The `for` loop is ideal when you need to repeat code a specific number of times.
 It uses an initializer, a condition, and an increment/decrement operation.